Norse3/AIDR-Bastion/README.md

 **Available clients:**
 - **OpenAI Client** - GPT models support

+Use the LLM_DEFAULT_CLIENT environment variable to set the default client.
+The default is `openai`.

 **Clients in development:**
 - Planned support for other LLM providers (Anthropic, Google, local models)
+- You can contribute clients

 ## 📋 Rule Management and Customization

-### YAML Rules for Regex Pipeline
+### YAML Rules for Rule Pipeline

-The Regex Pipeline defines detection patterns using [Roota](https://github.com/UncoderIO/Roota) rules files.
+The Rule Pipeline defines detection patterns using [Roota](https://github.com/UncoderIO/Roota) rules files.
 Roota is a public-domain language for collective cyber defense that combines native queries from SIEM, EDR, XDR, or Data Lake with standardized metadata and threat intelligence to enable automated translation into other languages.

 Each rule file follows a specific structure: